jina-ai/jina/docs/how-to/monitoring.md

 ### 2 - Deploying the Flow

-Let's now deploy the Flow that we want to monitor
+Let's now deploy the Flow that we want to monitor:

 ```python
 from jina import Flow